Lexogen-Tools/quantseqpool_analysis/README.md

 ```
 ./conductQuantSeqPoolAnalysis.sh -g path/to/reference/annotation.gtf -d path/to/STAR/genome --rawR1 path/to/R1.fastq.gz --rawR2 path/to/R2.fastq.gz -s path/to/sample-sheet.csv -o path/to/output/directory -t [nr of parallel jobs]
 ```
-**path/to/reference/annotation.gtf** is the path to an reference annotation in Ensembl-style gtf format (gff version 2).
+**path/to/reference/annotation.gtf** is the path to a reference annotation in Ensembl-style gtf format (gff version 2).
 The file contains the annotations of features on a reference genome.
 The annotation has to match the reference that was used to generate the STAR genome.

 **path/to/STAR/genome** is a pre-built STAR genome reference.
-This reference is supposed to match the organism that is to be analyzed with the the experiment.
+This reference is supposed to match the organism that is to be analyzed with the experiment.

 **path/to/demultiplexed_data/R1.fastq.gz** is the path to a gzipped fastq file, which contains the first read of the read-pairs of the sample(s) of this experiment.